-- 2 QPWS and DNRM;

-- 3 SEQ Catchments

-- 4 BMRG; MRCCC

-- 5 Other strategic land management teams within Council include Environment and Planning, Healthy Places and Parks and Gardens
+- 2 QPWS and DNRM - 3 SEQ Catchments - 4 Burnett Mary Regional Group (BMRG); Mary River Catchment Coordinating Committee (MRCCC) - 5 other strategic land management teams within council including Environment and Planning, Healthy Places and Parks and Gardens.

-Strategy 1.2: Work collaboratively with the community for the protection and enhancement of our cultural heritage in open space.
+Work collaboratively with the community for the protection and enhancement of our cultural heritage in open space.

-1.2.2 Work collaboratively with traditional owners to strengthen connections through projects and programs
+1.2.2 Work collaboratively with Traditional Owners to strengthen connections through projects and programs.

-Strategy 3.2: Develop an integrated approach to planning and management of open space that strives to strengthen the environmental, social and economic outcomes.
+Develop an integrated approach to planning and management of open space that strives to strengthen the environmental, social and economic outcomes.

-3.2.2 Establish an integrated open space team within Council to encourage the integration of planning and management of open space functions.
+3.2.2 Establish an integrated open space team within council to encourage the integration of planning and management of open space functions

-Strategy 7.2: Encourage and promote community involvement in the open space.
+Encourage and promote community involvement in the open space.

-- 7.2.1 Develop guidelines and protocols that enable volunteer involvement in management and operation of parks, trails and reserves. - 7.2.2 Prepare a philanthropic model or guidelines to encourage community donations and support for the open space network. - 7.2.3 Continue to engage with communities on detailed planning, management and delivery in accordance with Council's Community Engagement Policy. - 7.2.4 Prepare a suite of information tools (e.g. print, web, radio) to promote access and provide information
+7.2.1 Develop guidelines and protocols that enable volunteer involvement in management and operation of parks, trails and reserves.

+7.2.2 Prepare a philanthropic model or guidelines to encourage community donations and support for the open space network.

-Skilling Queensland trainees at Kirbys Road Environmental Reserve
+7.2.3 Continue to engage with communitie on detailed planning, management and delivery in accordance with council's Community Engagement Policy.

+7.2.4 Prepare a suite of information tools (eg print, web, radio) to promote access and provide information.

-3.6 Understanding Ecosystems
+3.6 Understanding ecosystems

 Enhancing our collective understanding of the region's biodiversity is crucial to the cycle of continuous improvement.
-Key areas for improvement in the knowledge of Environmental Reserves management are in monitoring the effects of restoration activities and improving knowledge of species requirements in relation to habitat function and ecosystem processes.
+Key areas for improvement in the knowledge of Environmental Reserves' management are in monitoring the effects of restoration activities and improving knowledge of species requirements in relation to habitat function and ecosystem processes.

-3.7 Achieving Integrated Landscape Management
+3.7 Achieving integrated landscape management

 Integrated landscape management is required to achieve effective and efficient outcomes for the protection and restoration of ecological processes.
-Integrated planning involves collaboration between stakeholder groups and neighboring land managers to ensure management outcomes are coordinated and effective.
+Integrated planning involves collaboration between stakeholder groups and neighbouring land managers to ensure management outcomes are coordinated and effective.
 This includes: